ricklamers/blog/content/posts/plymouth-nvidia-580-debian-13.md

 nv_drm_revoke_modeset_permission: Failed to revoke DRM modeset permission
 ```

 The 550.x driver's DRM implementation doesn't properly handle the modeset permission transfer that Plymouth requires.
+This was a widespread issue in the 550.xx series on kernel 6.10+.

 ## Why XanMod Drivers Don't Work on Debian